Programs Designed To Help You Avoid Conviction

 The programs normally last between three and six months and you will be assigned an officer who you will need to report to on a predetermined basis.
 You will also need to pay fees related to the program and meet certain conditions in order to successfully complete the program.
 Most programs are made up of community service completion requirements, educational courses, and potential activity restrictions.
 It is likely that you will also be periodically drug tested during the term of the program.

 With more serious offenses, the state may require that you plead no contest to the offense you have been charged with.
 This is a precautionary measure in the event that you do not complete the diversion program that you begin.
 In the event that the offender does not enter a plea prior to diversion and they fail to complete the program then their case will start over from the beginning.

 In Florida, most violent felony offenses will preclude you from being eligible to participate in a diversion program.
 Depending on the county, you may or may not be allowed to enter a diversion program for a first offense DUI.
 Additionally, certain drug crimes may also be eligible for diversion, in particular crimes associated with marijuana.

 Let Us Assist You with Your Case

-If you have been accused of a crime and wish to participate in diversion, it is imperative that you speak with a criminal defense attorney.
-Your attorney will be able to work with the prosecutor to potentially enter you into a program.
-This process is far more difficult without the assistance of an experienced attorney.
+If you have been accused of a crime and wish to participate in diversion, it is imperative that you speak with a criminal defense lawyer.
+Your lawyer will be able to work with the prosecutor to potentially enter you into a program.
+This process is far more difficult without the assistance of an experienced lawyer.
 If you need help, contact the Baez Law Firm at 800-588-BAEZ for a free consultation.